 Common units sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus.
 Any common units sold by the underwriters to securities dealers may be sold at a discount from the initial public offering price not to exceed \$ per common unit.
 If all the common units are not sold at the initial public offering price, the underwriters may change the offering price and the other selling terms.
-Citigroup Global Markets Inc. has advised us that the underwriters do not intend to make sales to discretionary accounts.
+The representatives have advised us that the underwriters do not intend to make sales to discretionary accounts.

-If the underwriters sell more common units than the total number set forth in the table above, we have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional common units at the public offering price less the underwriting discount.
+If the underwriters sell more common units than the total number set forth in the table above, we have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 1,500,000 additional common units at the public offering price less the underwriting discount.
 The underwriters may exercise the option solely for the purpose of covering over-allotments, if any, in connection with this offering.
 To the extent the option is exercised, each underwriter must purchase a number of additional common units approximately proportionate to that underwriter's initial purchase commitment.
-Any common units issued or sold under the option will be issued and sold on the same terms and conditions as the other common units that are the subject of this offering
+Any common units issued or sold under the option will be issued and sold on the same terms and conditions as the other common units that are the subject of this offering.

-We, our general partner, our general partner's officers and directors and our affiliates, including OTA, and their officers and directors have agreed that, for a period of 180 days from the date of this prospectus, we and they will not, without the prior written consent of Citi, dispose of or hedge any common units or any securities convertible into or exchangeable for our common units.
+We, our general partner, certain of our general partner's officers and directors and our affiliates, including OTA and its officers and directors have agreed that, for a period of 180 days from the date of this prospectus, we and they will not, without the prior written consent of Citi, dispose of or hedge any common units or any securities convertible into or exchangeable for our common units.
 Citi in its sole discretion may release any of the securities subject to these lock-up agreements at any time without notice.
 Citi has no present intent or arrangement to release any of the securities that would be subject to these lock-up agreements.
-Notwithstanding the foregoing, if (i) during the last 17 days of the 180-day restricted period, we issue an earnings release or material news or a material event relating to our company occurs; or (ii) prior to the expiration of the 180-day restricted period, we announce that we will release earnings results during the 16-day period beginning on the last day of the 180-day restricted period, the restrictions described above shall continue to apply until the expiration of the 18-day period beginning on the issuance of the earnings release or the occurrence of the material news or material event.
+Notwithstanding the foregoing, if (i) during the last 17 days of the 180-day restricted period, we issue an earnings release or material news or a material event relating to our company occurs; or (ii) prior to the expiration of the 180-day restricted period, the restrictions described above shall continue to apply until the expiration of the 18-day period beginning on the issuance of the earnings release or the occurrence of the material news or material event.